architect/arc.codes/public/reference/cli/env.md

-# `npx env`
+# `arc env`

-Read and write environment variables that are made immediately available to all deployed Lambda functions.
+Read and write environment variables.
 Sensitive configuration data, such as API keys, needs to happen _outside_ of the codebase in revision control and you can use this tool to ensure an entire team and the deployment targets are in sync.

 ## Example Usage